MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 Please follow the [Getting Started](~/sdk/getting-started/xamarin.md) section if you haven't set up the SDK in your application yet.

 Also note that crash logs on iOS require Symbolication, please check out the [App Center Diagnostics documentation](~/diagnostics/iOS-symbolication.md) that explains how to provide symbols for your app.

+> [!NOTE]
+> On Xamarin.iOS, the SDK will not save any crash log if you attached a debugger.
+Make sure the debugger is not attached when you crash the iOS app.
+On Xamarin.Android, you can crash while having debugger attached but you need to continue execution after breaking into the unhandled exception.

 ## Generate a test crash